FXTD-ODYSSEY/mpdb/README.md

 ```

 this is the code how I test the mpdb plugin.
-you can paste the code and run in the Script Editor Directly or you can load it as the moudle and import it.
+you can paste the code and run in the Script Editor Directly or you can load it as the module and import it.

 ![alt](img/03.gif)